ApprenticeAI/frapy/docs/topics/shell.rst

 Launch the shell
 ================

-To launch the Scrapy shell you can use the :command:`shell` command like this::
+To launch the Frapy shell you can use the :command:`shell` command like this::

     frapy shell <url>